jrberendt/goodschool/README.md

 # goodschool

-Simple Online Classroom.
-First Version was made in one week.
+A Simple Online Classroom (like Google Classroom or Instructure Canvas).
+First Version was made in one week when I was in the 8th grade for a passion project.
 Firebase backend, React frontend.